dotnet/corefxlab/docs/specs/alcproxies.md

 The ALCProxy API currently does much worse with creating new proxy objects.
 However, calling methods from proxy objects has similar performance times compared to `TransparentProxy` from AppDomains.

-##### Object creation
+##### Object creation (with updated use of AssemblyDependencyResolver in the ALC)
-* Around 15-20% of CPU samples are used to find the `TargetObject` type inside its assembly once its loaded into the new ALC, from the `FindTypeInAssembly` method.
+* Around 10-20% of CPU samples are used to find the `TargetObject` type inside its assembly once its loaded into the new ALC, from the `FindTypeInAssembly` method.
-* Another ~10-15% of samples are used to Load the desired assembly itself into our targeted ALC.
+* Another ~40-50% of samples are used to Load the desired assembly itself + any dependencies into our targeted ALC.
-* The majority of the delays come from `Reflection.Invoke` being used on the constructor of the `ServerObject` (~40-70%).
+* The some delay comes from invoking the constructor of the `ServerObject`, which then creates the new proxy object (~10-20%).
-* Creating the DispatchProxy on top of the server took the remaining CPU samples (~5% usually).
+* Creating the DispatchProxy on top of the server took the remaining CPU samples (~10-15% usually).

 ##### Calling methods on the proxied object
 * ~2% of CPU samples were for calling the delegate from the `ClientObject` to call `ServerObject.CallObject`
 * Searching for the method in the assembly takes around 2-3% of CPU samples.
-* Serialization of parameters took around 65-75% of CPU samples.
+* Serialization of parameters took around 50-65% of CPU samples.
+* Invoking of the method itself from the `ProxyObject` took around 10-20% of CPU samples.
 * Server-side deseralization took around 10% of samples.